michael-sumner/go-make-things/content/articles/2022/2022-02-22-spas-were-a-mistake.md

 And as a result, we build things that are fragile and easily broken.
 We get the "improved user experience" that led us down this path when all of the stars line up perfectly, and a bunch of edge case situations where the UX is much, much worse.

 SPAs were a mistake.
-Tomorrow, I'll show you how we can build SPAs that are just as performance as MPAs, with less complexity and fragility.
+Tomorrow, I'll show you how we can build MPAs that are just as performant as SPAs, with less complexity and fragility.